 Every year, we teach thousands of students about wetlands, waterfowl and the importance of hunting in conservation.
 We offer free classroom programs and low-cost field trips.

 SPREADING THE JOY OF THE OUTDOORS

-We teach classrooms about waterfowl and the importance of the habitat they need to thrive.
-Through it all, we emphasize hands-on, interpretative learning that highlights respect, health and the sustainability of the outdoors.
+We teach classrooms about waterfowl and the importance of the habitat they need to thrive, emphasizing hands-on, interpretative learning that highlights respect, health and the sustainability of the outdoors.